Ruthvik9/soccer_tracking/README.md

 conda env create -f track.yml # for tracking inference
 ```

-### Download and Organize SportsMOT Dataset (if you want to fine)
+### Download and Organize SportsMOT Dataset (if you want to finetune)

-Ensure the dataset is structured as follows:
+Ensure the dataset is structured as follows (anywhere, we'll later give this path to the ReID style setup code):

 ```text
 /path/to/SportsMOT/